Mshilovskay/CaseStudyR/case-study.md

 summary(all_trips_2021) # Statistical summary of data
 all_trips_2021 %>% distinct() # Remove duplicate rows in the data frame
 ```

+#### Add a new columns

-#### Add columns for date, month, year, day of the week into the data frame:
+Add columns for date, month, year, day of the week into the data frame:

 ```{r}
 all_trips_2021$date <- as.Date(all_trips_2021$started_at)
 all_trips_2021$month <- format(as.Date(all_trips_2021$date), "%m")